-The Sturgeon County standard is 80km unless otherwise posted.
+The Sturgeon County standard is 80 km/hr unless otherwise posted.

 Sturgeon County does not allow these signs on the roads due to liability issues.
-If you wish to place a Children at Play sign it must be placed on your property i.e. on a gate or fence on edge of your property.
+If you wish to place a Children at Play sign, it must be placed on your property, e.g. on a gate or fence on edge of your property.

-All gravel and/or materials are purchased for County purposes.
+No. All gravel and/or materials are purchased for County purposes only.

-Reporting a streetlight outage in a subdivision can be done by contacting Fortis online at service.fortisalberta.com/streetlights; and/or by calling 780 310-9473.
+Reporting a streetlight outage in a subdivision can be done by contacting Fortis online at service.fortisalberta.com/streetlights and/or by calling 780 310-9473.
 Make sure that you have your municipal address available when reporting the outage.
-Reporting a streetlight on a Provincial Highway ie. Hwy 28, Hwy 642, Hwy 825 please contact Carillion at 1-800-390-2242.
+Reporting a streetlight on a provincial highway (e.g. Hwy 28, Hwy 642, Hwy 825) please contact Emcon Services Inc. at 1-800-390-2242.

 The application to request a second approach can be found on our website at www.sturgeoncounty.ca or by visiting a County office to fill out the paperwork.
 Second approaches are not normally approved.
 The Manager of Transportation Services will make the final decision whether a second approach can be installed.
 If the Manager approves the second approach, the customer will be contacted for the deposit and inspection fee.
 Once the second approach is built and then inspected, the deposit will be refunded minus the inspection fee.

 As per Transportation Policy TRA-SNO-1 “The County will not provide snow and ice control on closed, leased, or semi-private roads or private driveways, other than as per Policy Number TRA-GRV-1 Grading and Plowing of Driveways.”; and